angeldollface/ceramic-api.cs/README.markdown

 ## INSTALLATION :inbox_tray:

-Assuming you have the `.NET` SDK version 7 or later installed you can build and run this project on your own machine in the following way:
+Assuming you have the `.NET` SDK version 7 or later installed, you can build and run this project on your own machine in the following way:

 - 1.)
 Download the source code: